CumulusNetworks/docs/content/cumulus-netq-42/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/CL-Upgrade-LCM.md

 ## Upgrade Cumulus Linux on Switches with NetQ Agent Installed

-You can upgrade Cumulus Linux on switches that already have a NetQ Agent (version 2.4.x or later) installed using either the NetQ UI or NetQ CLI.
+You can upgrade Cumulus Linux on switches that already have a NetQ Agent installed using either the NetQ UI or NetQ CLI.

 ### Prepare for Upgrade